1Marc/marcgrabanski.com/src/pages/articles/2009-04-28-jquery-google-maps-tutorial-ajax-php-mysql/index.md

 }
 ```

+The @$.post@ method accepts parameters. #
+-URL
+- to post data to: @$(this).attr('action')@ will get the action attribute from the form that was submitted in the previous step. #
+-Data
-The @$.post@ method accepts parameters. # **URL** to post data to: @$(this).attr('action')@ will get the action attribute from the form that was submitted in the previous step. # **Data** in name, value pairs i.e. @{ name:[inputname", value:"inputvalue"}@ we will get all the inputs using the :input selector in jQuery, then use the "serialize array](http://docs.jquery.com/Ajax/serializeArray) function to turn those inputs into name, value pairs.
-Then add the two geocode name/value pairs to the data object. # **Function** to run after AJAX response is received.
-This function has one parameter which contains the response of the AJAX request. # **Type of data** to be returned (optional).
+- in name, value pairs i.e. @{ name:[inputname", value:"inputvalue"}@ we will get all the inputs using the :input selector in jQuery, then use the "serialize array](http://docs.jquery.com/Ajax/serializeArray) function to turn those inputs into name, value pairs.
+Then add the two geocode name/value pairs to the data object. #
+-Function
+- to run after AJAX response is received.
+This function has one parameter which contains the response of the AJAX request. #
+-Type of data
+- to be returned (optional).
 In this case we will use JSON.

 ## Step #5: Use PHP on the Server to Process the Form